Diocese of São João del Rei

-The Roman Catholic Diocese of São João del Rei (Dioecesis Sancti Ioannis a Rege) is a suffragan Latin rite diocese in the Ecclesiastical province of the Metropolitan of Juiz de Fora in Minas Gerais state, Brazil.
+The Diocese of São João del Rei (Dioecesis Sancti Ioannis a Rege) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Brazil.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Juiz de Fora.

-Its (Marian) cathedral episcopal see is Catedral Basílica Nossa Senhora do Pilar, a Minor Basilica, dedicated to Our Lady of the Pillar, in the city of São João del-Rei.
+Its cathedral is the Cathedral Basilica of Our Lady of the Pillar, São João del Rei, a minor basilica, dedicated to Our Lady of the Pillar, in the city of São João del-Rei.